minhtuan221/cython-npm/README.md

 ```
 python install.py
 ```
+Or add first line `import install` in startup file of your project
 ### Using require('path') as nodejs
-You can also relative import in python by `require` function.
+You can also relative or fullpath import in python by `require` function.
 For example:
 ```
 from cython_npm.cythoncompile import require

 # import .pyx file.
-Will cause error if not compile yet
+Will cause error if it is not compiled by export() yet.
+# Default value of recompile is True, only apply for .py file.
+To import .pyx, change recompile=False
-examplefile = require('../parentpackage') # import cython package from parent folder
+examplefile = require('../parentpackage', recompile=False) # import cython package from parent folder
 examplefile.somefunction()

 # it also support relative import .py file
-examplefile = require('../parentpackage', recompile=True)
+examplefile = require('../parentpackage')
 examplefile.somefunction()

 ```